-Until recently I was the editor of Courier Media, which tells stories of modern business and “people living and working on their own terms”, across print, email, video, and online, and responsible for the magazine’s first significant refresh since launch.
+Until recently I was the editor of Courier Media, which tells stories at the intersection of modern business and culture across print, email, video, and online, and was responsible for the magazine’s first significant refresh since launch.

 For six years I worked at the Financial Times – as commissioning editor, and later as acting deputy editor, of the newspaper’s weekly culture section, Life & Arts.
-I’ve run journalism workshops at universities.
+There, I wrote, commissioned and edited features, and launched various new products.
+Elsewhere, I’ve run journalism workshops at universities.
 I’ve launched and appeared on podcasts, as well as at events around the UK.

-Scroll down and you’ll find more information, published extracts, and contact details.
+Scroll down for more information, published extracts, and contact details.

 My features and profiles have been published in The Financial Times, Courier Magazine, Port, Esquire, The New Statesman, Huck, Delayed Gratification, The Times, The Independent, Time Out London, Time Out Shanghai, The Economist.